 - Don’t be obnoxious or abrasive towards the DOT officer.
 Even if you’re nervous!

 - Don’t get locked into staring straight ahead.
-If you don’t pay attention to your surroundings, you will inevitably fail.
+If you don’t pay attention to your surroundings, you will inevitably fail the CDL Skills Test.

 - Remember to keep your head moving to all the mirrors, not just the ones attached to the doors.

 - Give plenty of warning to motorists when you change lanes or plan to make a turn.
 Use those turn signals!

 - Never assume other vehicles are looking out for you.
 Look out for THEM!

 For additional tips, we have interviewed a couple of CDL examiners.
 You can read those interviews at the following links:

 Not all mistakes are automatic failures, but any errors you make related to safety will send you home for the day.
 Automatic failures are obvious and not so obvious.

 The obvious failures are running a red light or getting into an accident.
 The less obvious failures are hitting the curb, forgetting to use your turn signal, rolling backwards before taking off from a stop, and not checking your mirrors when changing lanes.

 If your mistake can be classified as a safety violation, it’s an automatic failure.